longhorn/website/content/docs/1.7.0/advanced-resources/system-backup-restore/backup-longhorn-system.md

 - ServiceAccounts
 - StorageClasses
 - Volumes

-> **Warning:** Longhorn does not backup `BackingImages`.
-We will improve this part in the future.
-See [Restore Longhorn System - Prerequisite](../restore-longhorn-system/#prerequisite) for restoring volumes created with the backing image.

 > **Note:** Longhorn does not backup `Nodes`.
 The Longhorn manager on the target cluster is responsible for creating its own Longhorn `Node` custom resources.